GLOBAL MARKETS-Shares rise; dollar dips on stimulus hopes

 BARRIERS

-Both the dollar and euro gained around 1 percent against the Swiss franc, in which investors are now facing negative rates of return following Swiss National Bank moves to flood the market with liquidity.
+Both the dollar and euro gained around 1 percent against the Swiss franc, in which investors are now facing negative rates of return following the Swiss National Bank's moves to flood the market with liquidity.

-But the possibility of more monetary stimulus in the U.S. kept the dollar under pressure on a broader front, down 0.2 percent against a trade-weighted basket of currencies.
+But the possibility of more monetary stimulus in the U.S. kept the dollar broadly under pressure, down 0.3 percent against a trade-weighted basket of currencies.

-Against the yen, the greenback traded at 76.61 yen , recoiling from a recent high around 77.69.
-German government debt also fell in response to the rise for riskier assets.
+Against the yen, the greenback traded at 76.62 yen , recoiling from a recent high around 77.69.

+"The fact that Bernanke did not talk about inflation risk has helped equity markets and put pressure on the dollar," said Manuel Oliveri, currency strategist at UBS in Zurich.

+"But there is not much more potential for the dollar to sell-off with markets now focusing on FOMC minutes and the U.S. employment report this week," he said.

-Debt troubles and political tensions on both sides of the Atlantic make monetary policy the only viable short- to medium-term policy response to slowing growth, said Viktor Shvets, regional strategist at Samsung Securities in Hong Kong.
+Debt troubles and political issues on both sides of the Atlantic make monetary policy the only viable short-to-medium-term policy response to slowing growth, said Viktor Shvets, regional strategist at Samsung Securities in Hong Kong.

-But following through with another round of bond buying would be harder for the Fed this time around, some analysts say, citing rising core inflation in the U.S. and a split regarding policy within the Fed as obstacles.
+But following through with another round of bond buying will be harder this time around, some analysts say, citing rising core inflation in the U.S. and a split regarding policy within the Fed as obstacles.

-"He (Bernanke) has a much, much harder decision this time," said Jim Walker, founder of Asianomics told Reuters television.
+"He (Bernanke) has a much, much harder decision this time," said Jim Walker, founder of Asianomics and former chief economist at CLSA Asia-Pacific Markets, in a Reuters television interview.

-"What he's got to do is convince the dissenting voices in the Fed -- and there are now three of them -- that economic growth is so bad that it is time to use even more extraordinary measures."
+"What he's got to do is convince the dissenting voices in the Fed and there are now three of them that economic growth is so bad that it is time to use even more extraordinary measures," said Walker.

-Japan's Nikkei closed up 0.6 percent, while South Korea's KOSPI , the Asian market seen as most geared to a global recovery, jumped more than 2.8 percent.
+Japan's Nikkei closed up 0.6 percent on subdued volumes.
+South Korea's KOSPI , the Asian market considered to be the most geared to a global economic recovery, jumped more than 3 percent, then cooled to be up 2.8 percent.

-"Bernanke said the economic recovery would accelerate and that the central bank would prop up growth if needed.
-So it's a win-win," said one senior trader at a European investment bank.

-"The cyclicals are having a catch-up.
-If there's going to be a recession, cyclical stocks are the ones that get hit, so (after the Bernanke speech) we're seeing risk going back into names that are exposed to the sharp end of the economy."
+MSCI Asia Pacific ex-Japan rose 2.1 percent.
+It is down 11 percent so far this month in its worst performance since October 2008, reflecting the scale of concern over global growth and its impact on the region's energy and commodity stocks.

-Brent crude LCOc1 traded just below $111, dipping as oil refiners and terminals along the U.S. east coast weathered Irene, easing fears of fuel supply disruptions.
+Brent crude LCOc1 traded just above $111 on Monday, dipping as oil refiners and terminals along the U.S. east coast weathered the worst of tropical storm Irene, easing fears of fuel supply disruptions.

 * For Reuters Global Investing Blog, click on